 Mr. Jingles Christmas Trees

-All of the Mr. Jingles lots are staffed with friendly tree-huggers and have plenty of fresh cut firs from both Oregon’s Cascade Mountains and (new this year) North Carolina to choose from.
+All of the Mr. Jingles lots are staffed with friendly tree-huggers and have plenty of fresh cut firs from both Oregon’s Cascade Mountains and North Carolina to choose from.
 If you want to choose a festive tree in person (or even on-line), but not wrestle it onto your car, they’ll deliver your selection and set it up for you, too.
-Fees depend on distance of delivery and size of tree.
+Fees depend on the distance of delivery and size of the tree.